ualberta-smr/saner2020-artifactpage/README.md

 # Investigating Contextual Cues in Stack Overflow Answers

-This is the online artifact page/repository for the SANER '20 submission titled "Contextual Cues in Stack Overflow Answers".
+This is the online artifact page for the SANER '20 paper "Essential Sentences for Navigating Stack Overflow Answers" by [Sarah Nadi](https://www.sarahnadi.org) and [Christoph Treude](http://ctreude.ca/).
+Please contact Sarah Nadi if you have any questions.

 ## Repo Overview